EyobAshenaki/alx-journey/0x00-shell_basics/README.md

-'1-listit' script in this directory prints the contents list of current directory '2-bring_me_home' script changes the working directory to the user's home directory '3-listfiles' script prints the contents of current directory in a long format
+'1-listit' script in this directory prints the contents list of current directory '2-bring_me_home' script changes the working directory to the user's home directory '3-listfiles' script prints the contents of current directory in a long format '4-listmorefiles' script prints contents of working directory in the long file including hidden files